simonlotzkar/autoblocks/README.md

 ### Future additions:
 - add multiple damage rolls for actions ☐
 - add reactions ☐
-- delete statblocks from the library ☐
+- delete statblocks from a library ☐
-- edit statblocks in the library ☐
+- edit statblocks in a library ☐
 - turn order and automation of turns ☐
 - inventory/loot generation ☐
 - come with all default monsters in the 5th edition monsters manual (1/300) ☐